Paul Burrows (March 7, 2021)

 Those targeted were not just actually-existing self-identified anarchists (like Gregory Maximov (or ‘Maximoff’ depending on the book) — who was arrested no less than six times between 1919 and 1921, largely for the views he expressed in the newspaper Golos Truda).
 But rather anyone so-labeled, including members of various left parties, and even Bolsheviks themselves began to be targeted as well.
 Just as we see to this day, the labels “anarchist”, “antifa,” “petty-bourgeois,” and so forth, are quite versatile in the vagueness and utility of their use as epithets –– whether deployed by actual pro-capitalist voices, or by one sector of the revolutionary left against another.

 The Cheka (secret police) was formed at the end of 1917, and — as Samuel Farber noted — quickly “acquired uncontrolled repressive powers.”
 The Red Terror began in the summer of 1918 — but the attacks against anarchists had begun more systematically even earlier in April.
 By November 1920, after they were no longer needed to help fight against genuine White Army counter-revolutionary forces allied with western capitalist states, Trotsky set out (and not for the first time) to eliminate the Ukrainian anarchists led by Nestor Makhno — not surprising, given that the Makhnovists were armed and battle-hardened from years of fighting “white” armies, and occasionally fending off “red” ones too.
 Adopting a modus operandi that would be repeated only a few months later at Kronstadt, all manner of lies and epithets were deployed against the Makhnovists to justify this repression.
-Most notably, they were accused of being “backwards” and “anti-proletarian,” “bandits,” “kulaks,” “anti-Semites,” “counter-revolutionaries,” and even “White guard” agents or allies –– smears that were useful for the Bolsheviks, but which had little relationship to the truth.
+Most notably, they were accused of being “backwards” and “anti-proletarian,” “bandits,” “kulaks,” “anti-Semites,” “counter-revolutionaries,” and even “White guard” agents or allies –– smears that were useful for the Bolsheviks, but which had little relationship to the truth, as both Iain McKay and Sean Patterson have discussed.

 When Goldman and Berkman appealed to Bolshevik leaders like Alexandra Kollontai — and even directly to Lenin himself — on behalf of jailed anarchists, they received sympathy and assurances that “anarchists of ideas” (like themselves) would have nothing to fear.
 The implication, of course, was that every anarchist executed, detained without charge, or imprisoned by the Cheka must by definition have deserved it.
 Ironically, Kollontai herself — an ardent Bolshevik since the beginning — came under attack later on for her role in the Workers’ Opposition movement that arose in 1920.
 And what was the later charge against her and the entire Workers’ Opposition current?
 Lenin called her ideas a “syndicalist and anarchist deviation” from Marx, and rebuked the idea that he himself had advanced in his polemic “State and Revolution” that workers were capable of governing their own political and economic affairs.
 He called his own earlier ideas about this a “fairy tale.”
 A motion was passed at the 10th Party Congress –– held in Moscow in March 1921 at the exact same moment that the Red Army was moving to crush Kronstadt –– condemning the Workers’ Opposition within the Bolshevik Party itself as “an anarcho-syndicalist deviation.”